 Conservation of sex differences in chromatin structure

 Our results from musculusMSM and musculusPWD demonstrate that chromatin compaction are uncoupled from the direction of heterochiasmy in house mice.
 These results slightly depart from predictions which nominate chromatin compaction as the primary driver of recombination rate variation (Petkov et al. 2007).
-Chromatin compaction could explain variation in heterochiasmy, which is driven by the disinct meiotic contexts across sexes but is a weak predictor for recombination rate variation within the sexes.
+Chromatin compaction could explain variation in heterochiasmy, which is driven by the distinct meiotic contexts across sexes but is a weak predictor for recombination rate variation within the sexes.
 Our results indicate the sexual dimorphism in chromatin compaction is conserved in house mouse (e.g. females have longer SC than males) and that the rapid male-specific evolution in crossover number per cell proceeded through another aspect of crossover regulation (see below).

 Only the COM model predicts sexual dimorphism in chromatin structure and attributes the source to greater cell volume in oocytes.
 This prediction model might fit broader pattern such as in Arabidopsis thalania where pollen is the larger cell and has longer axis length (Cahoon and Libuda 2019).

-As outlined in Haenel et al. (2018), sexual dimorphism in chromatin organization translates to interference strength measured in base pairs.
+As outlined in Haenel et al. (2018), sexual dimorphism in chromatin organization translates to interference strength measured in base pairs (linkage maps).

-Since more DNA is sequestered into the radial loops per unit of the central axis, chromatin organization with longer DNA loops (and shorter axis), as seen in males for mice (Petkov et al. 2007, Lynn et al. (2002)) and humans (Gruhn et al. 2013), interference strength measured in base pairs will be stronger compared to female linkage maps.
+Since more DNA is sequestered into the radial loops per unit of the central axis, chromatin organization with longer DNA loops (and shorter axis), as seen in males for mice (Petkov et al. 2007, Lynn et al. (2002)) and humans (Gruhn et al. 2013), interference strength measured in base pairs in males will be stronger compared to female linkage maps.

+Looping compaction ratio / looping ratio AND INTERFERENCE

+If a given chromosome has two general types of structure: the typical male i) larger loops, with more DNA/base pairs are sequestered and shorter linear axis and ii) typical female with shorter radial loops and longer axis.

+The interference signal (suppression of crossover repair) is mediated through the SC/ or axis (cite).
+Since more DNA is sequestered into the radial loops per unit of the central axis in males, more base pairs will be ‘jumped’ / within the interference signal which passes along the axis – while when the interference signal is measured in micrometers of the axis/sc – will be conserved regardless of the packing ratio/loop length.

+<but can be effects of the bias in positioning (telomere positioning).>

+chromatin organization with longer DNA loops (and shorter axis), as seen in males for mice (Petkov et al. 2007, Lynn et al. (2002)) and humans (Gruhn et al. 2013), interference strength measured in base pairs in males will be stronger compared to female linkage maps.

 The signal for interference is mediated though the chromosome axis (Zickler and Kleckner 2015), interference strength measured in micrometers of is conserved between sexes (Petkov et al. 2007).

+Stronger interference strength in males – has been noted across many sex-specific linkage maps (cite) (strengthening the hypothesis that sexual dimorphism in the chromatin organization is widespread, BUT this has only been confirmed by cytological data in mice and humans.

 Stronger interference strength in base pairs for male specific linkage maps is indirect evidence that sexual dimorphism in chromatin organization however this has yet to be confirmed in cytological data from both sexes in species beyond mice and humans.

 Evolution of interference strength in males